ezizomer99/farsund-grappling/DEPLOYMENT_CHECKLIST.md

 - [ ] Configure MongoDB network access

 ### Environment Variables (Production)
-Create these in your Cloudflare Pages settings:
+Set these in your hosting environment:

 ```env
 # REQUIRED